 - Long-term care costs are rising along with average medical care expenses: the average annualized increase of U.S. nursing home costs from 1994 to 2011 is 3.95 percent.

-- Prolonged low interest rate environment: insurers need a 10 to 15 percent increase in premiums to offset every 1 percent decline in long-term interest rates.
+- Prolonged low interest rate environment: insurance companies need a 10 to 15 percent increase in premiums to offset every 1 percent decline in long-term interest rates.
 Some insurers opt to drop benefits to keep the same premiums.

 Because of these market pressures, insurance companies began thinking of new ways to provide long-term care protection.
 The development of long-term care riders and chronic illness riders became the solution to this marketplace need.

 Typically how life insurance works is that you buy a certain amount of coverage and when you die your beneficiaries are paid a check in that amount.
-With these two riders, the insureds can receive living benefits if a situation occurs in which they are in need of extra funds while still alive.
-This scenario makes finding the best term life insurance rates for seniors well worth the time and effort.
+With these two riders, the individuals who are insured can receive living benefits if a situation occurs in which they are in need of extra funds while still alive.

 Comparing Chronic Illness and Long-Term Care Riders